-The proposed LCA-community KMS is at its core an information system.
+The proposed LCA community KMS is at its core an information system.
 Its development will therefore follow a typical Systems Development Life Cycle (SDLC): initiation and planning, requirements gathering and analysis, systems design, development, testing, implementation, and maintenance.
 This paper discusses the first two phases of the SDLC.

-The first phase in the SDLC is initiation and planning.
-This phase defines a need and identifies the scope of the system to be developed to meet this need.
-The LCA communities need for transparent, quality, regionally relevant data and the scope of the proposed system were discussed above.
+The initiation and planning phase of the SDLC defines a need and identifies the scope of the system to be developed to meet this need.
+The LCA communities need for transparent, quality, regionally relevant data, and access to community processes and best practices were discussed above.